rdboboia/misc/hardware/optimization/efficiency/README.md

 We can tweak the hardware in any direction we want, not just for efficiency.
 However I will focus on that aspect as it is my main goal.

 We must also take into account that the efficiency can vary depending on the specific load that we are using to benchmark the performance.
 My results are based on some specific application(s) that might or might not be the best overall representation, so I encourage you to test and tune your hardware to best suit your needs and most used applications.

-# TLDR
-You can gain a lot of efficiency by:
-- Lowering the default frequency-voltage curve.
-- Limitting the default TDP.
-- Tweaking the default frequency.